-Climate with changes in temperature, humidity and expression is said to affect the symptoms: "Weather changes, cold and moisture are bad, hot, dry air is good for arthritis"
+Climate with changes in temperature, humidity and air pressure is claimed to affect the symptoms: "Weather change, cold and humidity are bad, hot, dry air is good for arthritis"

 - Research has been done that shows increased pain in arthritis when the humidity is high.
 Studies also show that people with arthritis benefit most from rehabilitation in hot climates.
 However, changes in temperature and air pressure have not been shown to affect rheumatic pain, and the use of air-conditioned rooms and suitable clothing seems protective anyway.
 The studies show small results, but do not exclude that some are more affected by climate than others (references: Smedslund G, 2011, Patberg WR, 2004)

 Without known cause, multiple joints become stiff and sore at the onset of disease.
 The joints are somewhat hot and swollen (Arthritis) upon examination